albizaw/esatto/README.md

 ## Getting Started

-To set up and run the Cinema App, follow these steps:
+To set up and run the Medical App, follow these steps:

 ### Client (Angular)